machow/intro-to-siuba/tutorial/intro-data-science/slides/01d-slides.markdown

 This is how you manipulate existing variables in the table.
 That's often necessary during data processing and cleaning.

-Just like filter and arrange, you're not altering the original gapminder data, you're just changing the value in this new data frame that's being returned.
+Just like filter and arrange, you're not altering the original music_top200 data, you're just changing the value in this new data frame that's being returned.

 </aside></section></section><section data-transition="slide-in none-out" class=""><section data-transition="slide-in none-out" class="">